Riddalls History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Riddalls are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Riddalls include Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Riddalls family (pre 1700)

-James Riddell (died 1674), was a Scottish merchant and manufacturer, the son of...
-Another 101 words (7 lines of text) are included under the topic Early Riddalls Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Riddalls Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Riddalls family to Ireland

 Some of the Riddalls family moved to Ireland, but this topic is not covered in this excerpt.